hail545/HabitRPG-Anki-Addon/README.md

 HabitRPG-Anki-Addon
 ===================
-This is an addon for Anki.
+An addon for Anki 2 which dishes out points to your HabitRPG character when you answer cards correctly.